Nasrin-Rahimi/DataStructure-and-Algorithm/Trees and Graphs/graph.md

 In undirected graphs, the edges simply connect the nodes at each end.
 Directed edges are like a one-way street and undericted edges are like a two-way street.

-In a directed graph, edges point from one node to another.
-In an undirected graph, the edges simply connect the nodes at each end.

 Cyclic or acyclic
 A graph is cyclic if it has a cycle—an unbroken series of nodes with no repeating nodes or edges that connects back to itself.
 Graphs without cycles are acyclic.